 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 One of the benefits of preparing from scratch is that you can adjust the heat to your liking.
-For a very spicy harissa, use a blend of cayenne, chile de arbol, or cayenne with a milder chile like ancho chilies.
-For medium spiciness, use a blend of New Mexico chilies with guajillo chilies.
+For a very spicy harissa, use a blend of cayenne, chile de arbol, or cayenne with a milder chile like ancho chiles.
+For medium spiciness, use a blend of New Mexico chiles with guajillo chiles.